Vishwjeet-Feb/functions/README.md

 *****
 ## 2. getElementValue :

-Returns the value of the specified element or field.
+Retrieves and returns the current value of the specified HTML element or form field identified by eleName.

 ### Syntax